PM Directs Vetting Of Murree Expressway To Protect Against Landslides, Damages - UrduPoint

 PM Directs Vetting Of Murree Expressway To Protect Against Landslides, Damages

-Prime Minister Muhammad Shehbaz Sharif Thursday directed the National Highway Authority to get the Murree Expressway project vetted by the Chinese experts to make it sustainable against snowfall, land sliding, and erosion

-MURREE, (UrduPoint / Pakistan Point News - 23rd Jun, 2022 ) :Prime Minister Muhammad Shehbaz Sharif Thursday directed the National Highway Authority to get the Murree Expressway project vetted by the Chinese experts to make it sustainable against snowfall, land sliding, and erosion.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jun, 2022 ) :Prime Minister Muhammad Shehbaz Sharif Thursday directed the National Highway Authority (NHA) to get the Murree Expressway project vetted by the Chinese experts to make it sustainable against snowfall, land sliding, and erosion.

 Citing the quality of construction work on the Hazara Motorway as a "treat to watch", he said the NHA should consult the contractor of the said road to provide consultancy on how to avoid further wastage of the public money on the project.